 Income Statement Comparison

-Below is a comparison of the latest income statements for Microchip Technology Incorporated (MCHP) and Lattice Semiconductor Corporation (LSCC), providing insight into their financial performance.
+The following table presents a comparison of the most recent income statements for Microchip Technology Incorporated (MCHP) and Lattice Semiconductor Corporation (LSCC), highlighting key financial metrics.

 | Metric | MCHP | LSCC |